ghettovoice/vuelayers/docs/quickstart.md

 # build all targets
 npm run build

-# check lib dir, there are all ready to use components
+# check dist dir, there are all ready to use components
-ls -l lib
+ls -l dist
 ```

 ## Usage